MicrosoftDocs/learn/learn-pr/azure/migrate-linux-postgres/includes/1-migrate-linux-postgresql-workloads.md

 ### Security of connections between your virtual machines and databases

-As you integrate virtual machines with Azure Database for PostgreSQL, it's critical that they can connect to each other in a secure manner that reduces the risk of data loss.
+As you integrate a virtual machine with Azure Database for PostgreSQL, it's critical that they can connect to each other in a secure manner that reduces the risk of data loss.

-[Microsoft Entra ID authentication](/azure/postgresql/flexible-server/concepts-azure-ad-authentication) enables you to connect to Azure Database for PostgreSQL without traditional passwords.
-Instead, you use Microsoft Entra ID identities for your application workload (that is, *managed identities*), users, and administrators via their Microsoft Entra ID user accounts.
+[Microsoft Entra authentication](/azure/postgresql/flexible-server/concepts-azure-ad-authentication) enables you to connect to Azure Database for PostgreSQL without traditional passwords.
+Instead, you use Microsoft Entra identities for your application workload (that is, *managed identities*), users, and administrators via their Microsoft Entra user accounts.
 This approach mitigates the risk of long-lived credentials being compromised and allowing bad actors to access your data.

 Microsoft Entra ID, managed identities, and fine-grained RBAC can enable your application workload to access data and manage resources in Azure securely, by following the principle of least privilege.